SLAM for Visually Impaired People: a Survey: Future opportunities

-\textbf{Challenge scenarios and real-world studies}: The survey findings indicated that navigating crowded environments presents a significant challenge for the visually impaired.
-However, studies included in SLR that address this issue are limited.
-Among the studies that considered this challenge, evaluations were conducted in controlled settings rather than addressing the complexities of real-world scenarios.
-It is essential to note that the applicability of these solutions to real-world scenarios such as train stations is crucial.
-Therefore, there is a pressing need for future studies that focus on the complexities of navigation in high-traffic public places.
+\textbf{Challenge scenarios and real-world studies} Navigating crowded environments remains a significant challenge for the visually impaired and studies addressing this issue are limited.
+Evaluations are often conducted in controlled settings rather than real-world scenarios.
+This is problematic because controlled environments may not accurately reflect the dynamic and unpredictable nature of real-world crowded spaces, where visually impaired individuals face numerous obstacles and safety risks.
+Future research should focus on developing and testing solutions in high-traffic public places such as train stations and shopping malls.
+This is crucial to ensure that assistive navigation systems can effectively handle the complexities of real-world crowded environments, including the presence of numerous dynamic objects, varying crowd densities, and unpredictable pedestrian behaviors.

-Similarly, confronting challenging conditions such as changes in illumination, low-light scenarios, high-speed dynamic objects, and complex backgrounds can enhance the robustness and versatility of navigation systems.
-To overcome these challenges in the field of visually impaired navigation, we can draw inspiration from other domains and adapt the proposed solutions.
-For instance, \cite{islam2023agri} introduced a system that utilized an image enhancement technique for ORB points and LSD line feature recovery.
-This approach enables the system to perform effectively in a broader range of scenarios, providing extensive spatial information even in low-light and hazy agricultural environments.
+Furthermore, addressing challenging conditions such as changes in illumination, low-light scenarios, high-speed dynamic objects, and complex backgrounds can enhance the robustness and versatility of navigation systems.
+These challenging conditions are common in real-world scenarios and can significantly impact the performance and reliability of SLAM-based navigation systems.
+By addressing these challenges, researchers can develop more robust and adaptable solutions that can function effectively in diverse and demanding environments.

+Techniques such as image enhancement for ORB points and LSD line feature recovery used in agricultural environments \cite{islam2023agri} can be adapted for visually impaired navigation.
+Adapting these techniques from other domains can accelerate the development of more effective solutions for visually impaired navigation, leveraging existing knowledge and expertise to address the specific challenges faced by this user group.

+\textbf{Long-term navigation} The development of solutions that are effective over extended navigation periods is critical to achieve autonomous navigation.
+These solutions must ensure accurate mapping and localization even when the maps are updated over a longer navigation duration.
+This is important because environments are not static; they change over time.
+Obstacles may appear or disappear, and landmarks may be altered.
+A SLAM-based navigation system that cannot adapt to these changes will become increasingly inaccurate and unreliable over time, potentially leading to dangerous situations for visually impaired users.